A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Methods

 where $\bh=s^\prime-s$ is the spatial lag, $\tau=t^\prime-t$ temporal lag and $\btheta=\{\sigma_s,\sigma_t,\rho_s,\rho_t\}$ is the set of parameters associated with this covariance function, where $\sigma_s,\sigma_t$ are the standard deviations for space and time , and $\rho_s,\rho_t$ are spatial and time range parameters respectively.
 To predict $\bY$ at any unsampled location at $(s_0,t_0)$, we have

 where $c(\btheta) = \text{Cov}(Y(s_0,t_0),\bY)$ and $ \text{Var}(\bY)=\Sigma_y(\btheta)$.
 The uncertainty can be obtained by

 where $c_{0,0}=\text{Var}(Y(s_0,t_0))$ and

 The above prediction method is called universal kriging.
-To get the prediction in \eqref{BLUP3} and prediction uncertainty in \eqref{Var3}, we have to compute the estimates $\hat{\bbeta}_{gls}$ and $\hat{\btheta}$ so that we get the estimated BLUP (EBLUP).
-A 95\% prediction coverage is given by
+To obtain the prediction in Equation \eqref{BLUP3} and the prediction uncertainty in Equation \eqref{Var3}, we compute the estimates $\hat{\bbeta}_{gls}$ and $\hat{\btheta}$ to yield the empirical best linear unbiased predictor (EBLUP).
+Under the model specification, the random variable $Y(s_0, t_0) | \mathbf{Y}$ representing the value at an unobserved location conditional on the observed data, follows a Gaussian distribution.
+The mean of this distribution is given by Equation \eqref{BLUP3}, $\hat{Y}(s_0, t_0)$, and its variance is given by Equation \eqref{Var3}, $\text{Var}(\hat{Y}(s_{0},t_{0}))$.
+Consequently, a 95\% prediction interval for $Y(s_0, t_0)$ is derived directly from this Gaussian predictive distribution and is given by:

-In this study, we implemented universal kriging using the gstat package in R \cite{graler2016spatio}.
+where $Z_{0.975} \approx 1.96$ is the 97.5th percentile of the standard normal distribution.
+In this study, we implemented universal kriging using the gstat package in R \citep{graler2016spatio}